ansys/pyansys-math/README.rst

 PyAnsys Math is a Python repository holding Ansys mathematical libraries.
 To use them, you must have a local installation of Ansys Mechanical APDL.

-For more information on getting a licensed copy of Ansys Mechanical APDL, visit the `Ansys web site <https://www.ansys.com/>`_ .
+For information on getting a licensed copy of Ansys Mechanical APDL, visit the `Ansys web site <https://www.ansys.com/>`_.